Door County candle shop overwhelmed in efforts to help Ukraine

 OK, way off.

-She had used her Door County Candle Company for a fundraiser to aide a Ukrainian Catholic school in Chicago in January 2022 and sold 20 or so candles.
+She had used her Door County Candle Co. for a fundraiser to aide a Ukrainian Catholic school in Chicago in January 2022 and sold 20 or so candles.

 So, a month later, after Russia invaded Ukraine, where Trapani has family and friends, she launched her own campaign selling yellow and blue candles in 16-ounce glass jars.